-This was a work that echoed decades later through the hearings of the Royal Commission into National Natural Disaster Arrangements in 2020, and underpinned the calls for all levels of government to respond more urgently to Australia's alarming disaster outlook.19
+This was a work that echoed decades on in the Royal Commission into National Natural Disaster Arrangements in 2020, and underpinned our calls for all levels of government to respond more urgently to Australia's alarming disaster outlook.

-Also amongst James' work was the 3rd edition of Australian Courts of Law.20
+Also amongst James' work was the 3rd edition of Australian Courts of Law.19

-As James explained, the writing of the book was "an acknowledgement of my desire to be a practitioner" and his solution "to write about courts if I couldn't practice in them".21
+As James explained, the writing of the book was "an acknowledgement of my desire to be a practitioner" and his solution "to write about courts if I couldn't practice in them".

-In the preface to the edition, James acknowledged several colleagues at the Sydney Law School who had read and made helpful comments.22
+In the preface to the edition, James acknowledged several colleagues at the Sydney Law School who had read and made helpful comments.

-Fellow law student Nicole Abadee23 and I were employed as James' research assistants on this project (and others), and he kindly acknowledged us, too.
+Fellow law student Nicole Abadee and I were employed as James' research assistants on this project (and others), and he kindly acknowledged us, too.